ilya0/Dtable/README.md

 Changes for pages
 ------------------

+- Tablelist
+    - Delete table function needs to be updated so that it works with sqlalchemy - working on delete functionality
+    - Needs to pull from sqlachemy list of tables - finshed
+    - buttons - edit columns and edit data need to go to the right pages

 -Editcolumns page
     - Needs selector added from previous route that tell it to grab right table
     - table selector page maybe?
     - column name input box

-- Tablelist
-    - Delete table function needs to be updated so that it works with sqlalchemy
-    - Needs to pull from sqlachemy list of tables
-    - buttons - edit columns and edit data need to go to the right pages
 - adddata page
     - Need table selector to which will show all the data and allow to add to -